jhollowe/cpsc/content/intro/basic-nav.md

 ### The Navbar

 The Navbar is the the main way to select a specific topic.
+Each main section will always be visible.
+When you select a section (like "Intro" is selected now), all the pages in that section will be visible.

+### The Table of Contents

+The Table of Contents is automatically generated from the headings on the page.
+The TOC can be used to jump to sections of the current page.

+### The Navigation Footer

+The navigation footer allows navigating forward and backward through the site.
+A larger arrow indicates navigation to a new section.